toidiu/toidiu.github.io/content/resume_detail/_index.md

 A: actions taken
 R: result achieved

+### Tips
 - write down question
 - use metrics
 - STAR
   - lots of Action and Result
 - answer question directly

+### LPs
+- Customer Obsession
+- Ownership
+1
+- Invent and Simplify
+- Are Right, A Lot
+- Hire and Develop the Best
+- Insist on the Highest Standards
+1
+- Think Big
+- Bias for Action
+1
+- Frugality
+- Learn and Be Curious
+- Earn Trust
+1
+- Dive Deep
+- Have Backbone; Disagree and Commit
+- Deliver Results

 ## Customer Obsession
 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.